We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 Bowing down to ink and paper is a sin, no matter what the words say.

-And, there is also an idolatry of the heart.
-Any kind of worship that is not a worship of God is idolatry.
-The worship of ANYTHING that is not the truth is idolatry, and that includes Judaism.
-Okay, that might have shocked a few of you, so let me explain.
+And, there is also the idol worship of the heart.
+Any kind of worship that is not of God is idolatry.
+The religious veneration of ANYTHING that is not the truth is idolatry, and that includes Judaism.
+And yes, Judaism is nowhere close to anything Biblical.
+Those who say otherwise, do not understand Judaism.
+I love the Jewish people, but they are in rebellion against God – for now.

 I was going to skip the next few verses, but then I reconsidered.